 Jon Christensen is an adjunct assistant professor in the Institute of the Environment and Sustainability, the Department of History, and the Center for Digital Humanities at the University of California, Los Angeles.
 He is a journalist-in-residence at the Institute of the Environment and Sustainability, editor of the institute’s online magazine “Earth Today /Earth 2050,” and a senior fellow in UCLA’s cityLAB.
 He is a regular columnist at LA Observed and editor of Boom: A Journal of California, a quarterly magazine published by the University of California Press that brings scholars, researchers, journalists, writers, artists, photographers, policymakers, advocates, and the public into common conversations about California in the world.
-And he is a partner and strategic adviser at Stamen Design, an interactive design studio specializing in mapping, data visualization, and storytelling.
+And he is a partner and strategic adviser at Stamen Design, an interactive design studio specializing in mapping, data visualization, and strategic communications.

-He is currently finishing a book entitled “Critical Habitat: A History of Thinking with Things in Nature,” is engaged in a multidisciplinary digital environmental humanities research project on nature in cities, as well as a large collaborative project to crowdsource a new, public environmental history of the San Francisco Bay Area with libraries, museums, archives, nonprofit organizations, scholars, researchers, the media, and the public.
-And he is a co-coordinator of a Mellon Sawyer Seminar on “Environmental Humanities: Emergence and Impacts,” which is meeting throughout the 2014-2015 academic year at UCLA, is continuing in 2015-2016, and will result in A Companion to the Environmental Humanities, an edited volume of essays to be published by Routledge.
+He is currently finishing a book entitled “Critical Habitat: A History of Thinking with Things in Nature” and is engaged in a multidisciplinary digital environmental humanities research project on nature in cities.
+And he is a co-coordinator of a Mellon Sawyer Seminar on “Environmental Humanities: Emergence and Impacts,” which met throughout the 2014-2015 academic year at UCLA, is continuing in 2015-2016, and will result in A Companion to the Environmental Humanities, an edited volume of essays to be published by Routledge.

 Jon usually doesn’t speak or write in the third person.